Night sky notes for November 2018 Geoff Mitchell

 Two planets Uranus and Neptune are located in our autumn evening skies, visible in binoculars, telescopes however show each planet as a tiny disk.
 Each notable by the characteristic blue /green colour and in contrast to the background stars appearing sharper points of light.

-The Leonid meteor shower maxima occur around Nov 17th, favourable new moon gives dark skies, however the rates predicted are low.
-Increased activity is associated with perihelion passage of the parent comet 55P Temple-Tuttle, every 33 years.
+The Leonid meteor shower maxima occur around Nov 17th, moonlight interferes up until moonset around midnight at first quarter moon, however the rates predicted are low.
+Increased activity is associated with perihelion passage of the parent comet 55P Temple-Tuttle, every 33 years expected in the early 2020`s.

-Venus is visible low in dawn skies shines brightly in the east.
+Venus is visible low in dawn skies shines brightly low in the east, close to the bright star Spica.

-Saturn is positioned low in evening twilight, poorly placed in conjunction with Mercury on Nov 26th.
+Saturn is positioned very low in evening twilight, poorly placed.

-Uranus is located in the constellation of Pisces. ( see notes Binocular / Telescope required)
+Uranus is located in the constellation of Aries.
+(See notes Binocular / Telescope required)

 Neptune in the constellation of Aquarius (see notes Binocular / Telescope required)

-First Quarter Nov 26th Best days to see shadow details in lunar craters ( early evening)
+First Quarter Nov 15th Best days to see shadow details in lunar craters (early evening)

 Meteor Showers in November